IanGoodbody/ECE281_Lab5/README.md

 The program was tested by observing the output cycle from 9 to f then remain in stasis at 0.
 Additionally the reset capability was checked to ensure that the program was restarted after the signal had been applied.

+### Questions

+1) All three control signals are inactive durring the FETCH phase.

+2) The next state asserted is the "Direct Execute" stage where the value is written to the Output port.
+The asserted control signals will be "r_w" => '0',  "addrsel", "enaccbuffer", and "iosel_l".

+3) The signals sent from the datapath to the controller are the Instruction Register, "alesszero", and "aeqzero".

+4) The "ACCLd" signal prompts the accumulator to store the ALU output.
+Because ADDI is an addition operation which adds the accumulator value to some value stored in ROM, the computer must both read from the accumulator then overwrite that value with the result of the ALU additon operation.

+5) Adding another instruction to the datapath would require drastic increses to the complexity of the design.
+As PRISM's current microarchitecture can only support 4 bits of data, and because the instruction list already has 16 instructions, another bit woudl have to be added tothe databus, the ALU expanded to occupy the new instruction, and a whole set of new controll signals set to the controller bus.
+Although the addition of a new instruction would have little inpacton the controller itself, the capacity of the datapath for data and instructions would double, increasing the complexity of the design for only a small increase in productivity springing from one instruction.

 ### Phase 2 Programming Assignment

 #### Counter